Skip to main content

 Cystic fibrosis

-Cystic fibrosis is a genetic disorder in which the lungs and digestive system get congested with mucus.
-The gene variant that causes it affects the body’s ability to make or direct the CFTR protein, which assists with the movement of salt and water in and out of cells.
+Cystic fibrosis is a genetic condition in which the lungs and digestive system get congested with mucus, and the vans deferens is missing or blocked for most affected men.
+The genetic variant that causes it affects the body’s ability to make or direct the CFTR protein, which assists with the movement of salt and water in and out of cells.

 As cystic fibrosis is an autosomal recessive condition, both parents will be offered a blood test to assess their carrier status.
-Around 3% of babies found to have echogenic bowel during the anatomy scan will have cystic fibrosis.
+Around 3% of babies found to have echogenic bowel during the anatomy scan (the 20-week screening scan) will have cystic fibrosis.

 Management